SiliconLabs/platform_applications/platform_segmentLCD_lowpower/README.md

 This example enables all LCD segments with no animation or interrupts.
 The LCD settings have been selected for low power consumption.
 The contrast and frame rate are readable indoors or outdoors and the display does not flicker.

 The typical current consumption for the **FG23 BRD2600A** board in this configuration is 3.8 uA.

+The typical current consumption for the **PG26 BRD2506A** in this configuration is 5.5 uA.

 The typical current consumption for the **PG28 BRD2506A** in this configuration is 6.5 uA.